shotgunsoftware/tk-core/docs/initializing.rst

 located in a ``startup.py`` file at the engine root level, analogous to the ``engine.py`` file.

-In addition to this, we recommend a convention where the startup scripts that launch toolkit once the software is running are located in a ``startup`` folder.
+In addition to this, we recommend a convention where the startup scripts that launch Toolkit once the software is running are located in a ``startup`` folder.

 .. image:: ./resources/initializing/engine_files.png